-According to a survey done in 2017 by the Institute for Aging, 61% of women would rather talk about their own death than money.
+According to a survey done by the Institute for Aging, 61% of women would rather talk about their own death than money.
 The top financial regret for women is not investing more.
 This is where a good financial planner can help.
-Reviewing your current financial situation and putting some numbers on the goals that you have, can help you feel far more in control.
+Reviewing your current financial situation and putting some numbers on the goals that you have can help you feel far more in control.

 81% of people living to the age of 100 are women, so we have an awful lot of time when we are retired and need to save up for this eventuality.
 We cannot afford to mess this up.

 So, starting small…where do you want to be a year from today?
 What do you want to achieve financially over the next 12 months, and how are you going to make a change today to ensure that happens?

 - Break the jargon and end the taboos

 Don’t be afraid to have conversations with friends and family about money.
 If you don’t understand the jargon used, then challenge it and encourage conversations in plain language.
 It’s your money and you are responsible for understanding it.
 There is no such thing as asking a silly question.

 Early planning allows your investments to benefit from compound interest and the sooner you start, the better.
 It is vital that you regularly review your goals and objectives to ensure that your plan keeps evolving.